leblancr/real_deal_api/README.md

         }
     }

 Step 5.
-Protected Endpoints
+Protected Endpoints - Get account by id
     Use the id from account to access protected endpoints using endpoint not iex.
     Id in url not body.
-Need to add token to header or Authorization.
+Need to add bearer token to header or Authorization.
     Just returns the account.
     AccountController.show(() calls
     Accounts.get_account!(id) calls